VueGWT/vue-gwt/doc/project-setup.md

-# Setup on your project
+# Setup on Your Project

 ## ✅ Get Vue GWT